cloudfoundry/routing-release/README.md

   `router.drain_wait` expires, Gorouter will stop accepting connections and the process will gracefully stop.

-- On startup, the healthcheck endpoint will return 200 immediately after the gorouter comes up.
-The gorouter will then wait for a delay equal to `router.load_balancer_healthy_threshold` before accepting connections.
+- On startup, the healthcheck endpoint will return a 503 for a duration equal to `router.requested_route_registration_interval_in_seconds`, during which time the router will not accept connections.
+This time is used to preload the routing table.
+The healthcheck endpoint will then return a 200 and the router will begin accepting connections.
+BOSH will not consider the startup process complete until an additional duration equal to `router.load_balancer_healthy_threshold`, after which time other instances of Gorouter will be deployed or upgraded.